commercelayer/contentful-gatsby-demo/README.md

 ### Add prices

 To make the prices appear, add the following snippets to the products and product templates.
-The library will look into the page and populate the price amounts for each element that contains a *skuCode* attribute:
+The library will look into the page and populate the price amounts for each element that contains a *skuCode* property:

 ```tsx
 // Products.tsx and Product.tsx